pencil2d/pencil2d.github.io/doc/faq.md

 ## I can’t seem to import videos, what's up?

 This functionality has not been implemented yet, it's on our to-do list at the moment.
-If you'd like to see what features are coming feel fee to visit our **[Official Feature Request Tracker](https://github.com/pencil2d/pencil/issues/540)**
+If you'd like to see what features are coming, feel free to visit our **[Official Feature Request Tracker](https://github.com/pencil2d/pencil/issues/540)**

 ## When I import sounds, I can see it on the layer, but I can’t hear anything?